adrian-vasquez-dev/Tetris/README.md

 Download project folder and click on index.html file to start up game

-See Tetris-Demo.mp4 file for game demo
+Open Demo folder for video demo and screenshots

 #Prerequisites